LuK74/rust-parallel-docs/technological-watch.md

 Rust is also used in [AWS (Amazon Web Service)][oth1] and [npm][oth2].

+---
+# Technological Watch about our GNU Parallel Rust project

+test

+---
 # To stay informed about Rust
 <!-- sources -->
 [tw0]: https://www.rust-lang.org/fr